 Other observations from Figures 6 and 7 show a high number of leaving the house ADLs for some participants, especially ARC18.
-This can be traced back to the fact that ARC18 had more callers to the front door than others.
+This can be traced back to the fact Table 2.
+Core in-home sensors for detection of activities of daily living (ADLs).